Metal-Poor Stars Observed with the Southern African Large Telescope II. An Extended Sample: Results

 \subsection{Abundances}

 Figures \ref{fig:alpha}, \ref{fig:fepeak}, and \ref{fig:ncapture} show the abundances measured in this work plotted over literature abundance values for MP stars taken from the SAGA database \citep{Saga}.
-With the exception of Co for our more metal-rich stars, the elements measured in our sample exhibit values and trends that are similar to those found for previously studied MP stars.
+With the exception of Co for our more metal-rich stars, the elements measured in our sample exhibit values and trends that are similar to those found for previously studied MP stars. \citet{Kobayashi_2009} discusses the differences in formation rates of Mn and Zn in type Ia supernova with varying metallicity.
+This difference in the formation rates is believed to be the cause for the abundances trends seen for Mn and Zn in Figure \ref{fig:fepeak}.